Scott Lee Kimball: LeAnn Emry

 Instead of going to Mexico, she and Kimball spent the next week traveling through four different Western states, stealing checks worth a total of $15,000.
 They regularly charged their gas on her credit card; she also used it to buy a Toshiba laptop at a Best Buy.
-On January 27, Emry called her parents to tell them that she was staying in Mexico a little longer; she was actually back in Colorado.
+On January 27, Emry called her parents to tell them that she was staying in Mexico a little longer, but she was actually back in Colorado by then.
 That was the last time they heard from her.

-Emry had apparently been in the Denver area, since she bought and mailed a gift certificate to her sister from there that same day.
-That night she checked into a hotel in Grand Junction; a clerk there recognized her from a photo but said later that at the time her hair, long and blonde in the photo, had been cut short and dyed a dark color.
+Emry had apparently been in the Denver area, as she bought and mailed a gift certificate to her sister from there that same day.
+That night she checked into a hotel in Grand Junction, Colorado.
+A clerk recognized her from a photo but said later that her hair, long and blonde in the photo, had been cut short and dyed a dark color.

 From the hotel she called a cousin.
-They talked for two hours, during which Emry said that if Kimball (for whom she used the alias "Hanable") learned of the conversation he would kill both of them, although otherwise she was "pretty safe."
+They talked for two hours, during which Emry said that if Kimball (for whom she used the alias "Hannibal") learned of the conversation he would kill both of them, although otherwise she was "pretty safe."
 She could not say where she was, but claimed to be with some corrupt police officers.
 Emry ended the call with a reminder similar to the one she had left her sister, that if anything happened to remember she loved her.
 Two days later, January 29, she checked out of the hotel.

 According to Kimball's later account, he drove with her into Bryson Canyon in Utah's Book Cliffs.
 Near the end of the road, Kimball asked her to go hiking with him.
 They went up a wash into a dead-end box canyon, then up a cliff face.
-Emry told him his face just changed, and then he told her to take off her clothes and kneel on the rocks.
-Then he shot her in the head with a handgun she had bought for him a few days earlier, during their crime spree.
+Emry told him his face just changed.
+Kimball ordered her to kneel on the rocks.
+He shot her in the head with a handgun she had bought for him a few days earlier, during their crime spree.